Register for Classes Online using

 It is the student's responsibility to drop a course by the deadline to avoid financial obligation to the college or to avoid receiving a "W", "F" or "NP" grade.
 Even if you stop attending the class, you owe the fees unless you drop before refund date.

-For complete withdrawal deadline dates, refer to the
+For complete withdrawal deadline dates, refer specific section details for the course in Self-Service.

 If you are on the waitlist - check your email daily.

 It is the student's responsibility to manage their waitlist.
-You can access the Manage My Waitlist option through the Online Records System/WebAdvisor.
+You can access the Manage My Waitlist option through Self-Service.
 Once a class is filled to the limit, a waitlist is created.
 Although you may see an open seat - you may only add yourself to the waitlist.

 As seats become available in the class, eligible students will be rolled automatically into the open seats.
-An email will be sent to you when this happens.
+An email will be sent to your personal email when this happens.
 You have three days to pay.
 Failure to pay on time may cause you to lose the class and your place on the waitlist.

 It is your responsibility to check your email every day to see if you have been moved from the waitlist into an open seat.